Quol04/Applications-dev/README.md

 For more Interactivity, a few lines of code were necessary

 ### NOTE
-This is not complete yet, I am still working on it
+This is not complete yet, I am still working on it.
+The files